-In Fig.~\ref{fig:R-FORCE_neuronActivities} we randomly select three units from the reservoir of Rank1-RRNN trained with FORCE (top) and R-FORCE (bottom) for $g= 1, 1.5, 1.8$ and compare their activity evolution before training (red), during training (blue) and after training (testing) (green).
-It appears that before training, the units in R-FORCE Rank1-RRNN have similar evolution to units in FORCE Rank1-RRNN except for mild differences in the amplitude (R-FORCE units amplitudes appear to be normalized).
-During training, however, there are significant differences between the two networks.
-R-FORCE units appear to approximately follow the shape (or part of it) and the periods of the target while FORCE units are noisy and exhibit a variety of periods and oscillation patterns.
+For further comparison between R-FORCE and FORCE, we randomly select three neurons from their networks with $g = 1.0, 1.5, 1.8$, and compare their activity evolution during pre-training, training, and testing, shown in Fig.~\ref{fig:R-FORCE_neuronActivities}.
+Before training, both R-FORCE and FORCE neuron activities converge to a constant, except for the convergence speed (R-FORCE appears to keep the information longer).
+However, when $g = 1.8$, significant differences emerge between the two networks during training.
+R-FORCE units approximately follow the shape (or part of it) and periods of the target, while FORCE units exhibit noise and a variety of periods and oscillation patterns.